mcaceresb/stata-gtools/docs/usage/gstats_transform.md

 | p99         | 99th percentile
 | iqr         | interquartile range
 | sum         | sums
+| rawsum      | sums, ignoring optionally specified weight except observations with a weight of zero are excluded
 | nansum      | sum; returns . instead of 0 if all entries are missing
+| rawnansum   | rawsum; returns . instead of 0 if all entries are missing
 | sd          | standard deviation
 | variance    | variance
 | cv          | coefficient of variation (`sd/mean`)